 Belt Drive Pros

-- Belt drives last longer than chain drives- A properly maintained belt drive can last 3-5 times as long as a chain drive.
+- Belt drives last longer than chain drives- A properly maintained belt drive can last 3-5 times longer than a chain drive.
 Some riders have gotten 20,000 miles (around 30,000 km) out of a single belt.
-Most chains only last 3000-5000 miles.
+I have heard of people getting more than 40,000 km from a belt.
+Most cyclists won’t need to replace their belt for years.
+They last a long time.
+Most chains only last 3000-5000 miles before they need to be replaced.

 - Quieter- Belt drives operate almost silently.
 This allows you to hear the birds, cars, the wind, and everything going on around you.
+In extremely dry environments, belts can become squeaky.
+One trick I learned to get rid of the squeak is to apply some treadmill silicon lubricant.
+Chains are noisier.
 Chains make some mechanical noise.
 Particularly when switching gears with a derailleur.

 - Mechanically simpler- The belt itself has no moving parts.
 They are manufactured in one loop.
 There are no pins or rollers or plates to stretch or wear out like there are on a bike chain.
 Of course, you will have to use an internal gear hub if you want gears with your belt drive.
 This adds more complexity than derailleurs.

 - Less loss of efficiency over time- Belt drives don’t stretch or wear like chains.
 They keep their shape much better over time.
-The cog and chainring also wear at the same rate as the belt.
+The sprocket teeth also wear at the same rate as the belt.
 This means the drivetrain stays efficient over the lifespan of the belt.
-Chains, on the other hand, tend to stretch and wear.
+A heavily worn belt drivetrain is more efficient than a heavily worn chain drivetrain.
+This is because chains stretch as they wear.
 They also wear at different rates than the cassette and chainrings.
-As these parts wear, they become less efficient.
+As these parts wear, the chain can’t mesh as well with the cogs.
+This creates additional friction, which slows you down.

 - The driveline is always straight- The most efficient driveline is a straight line between your front chainring and rear cog.
 With a belt drive, the driveline is always straight because the belt never moves between cogs.
 The shifting all happens in a hub or gearbox.
 A chain often runs at an angle.
 This happens when you’re running toward the high or low extremes of your gear range with a derailleur setup.
 This is inefficient and wastes energy.
 Of course, if you’re running an internal gear hub or Pinion gearbox with a chain, the driveline is straight as well.

 - No corrosion- Belts are made of modern synthetic materials including nylon and carbon fiber.
 These materials don’t rust.
-This property makes belt drives a great choice for areas where corrosion is common, like near the ocean for example.
+This property makes belt drives a great choice for areas where corrosion is common, like near the ocean or in cold regions where the roads are salted.

-- Belts are more efficient than chains at higher power outputs- If you are a particularly powerful rider, you might see an increase in efficiency at power outputs over 212 watts.
-For more info, check out this excellent article about the efficiency of belt drives from Cycling About.
+- Belts are more efficient than chains at higher power outputs- If you are a particularly powerful rider, you might see an increase in efficiency at power outputs over 200 watts.

 - Belt drives are modern and high-end- If you’re the type of cyclist who likes to use the newest and most cutting-edge equipment in the sport, belt drives offer that.